openeuropa/oe_webtools/modules/oe_webtools_analytics/modules/oe_webtools_analytics_rules/README.md

 This module allows an analytics engineer to create rules that can be used to match page URIs to site sections using regular expressions.

-This module is intended to allow the experts of the Webtools "Europa Analytics" team to take control of the visitor analytics in your website.

 Usage
 -----